How to Choose a PAT Tester for Testing 110V Appliances

 This can be problematic with 110V appliances, especially if you are using an adaptor with a ‘standard’ PAT Tester without a 110V socket.
 If you use the wrong adaptor, for example you could put 230V into a 110V appliance.

 If you are using a tester with a dedicated 110V socket, then you are usually able to plug the tester itself into a 110V supply (thus making the PAT Testing Machine a 110V appliance as well) and then the additional tests can be carried out as expected.
-The Megger PAT320/350/420 and Kewtech KT77 all allow the tests to be carried out in this way.
-To connect the PAT Tester to a 110V supply you can use a PTA4 adaptor, as pictured above.
+The Megger PAT320/350/420 all allow the tests to be carried out in this way.
+To connect the PAT Tester to a 110V supply you can use our PTA4 adaptor, as linked above.

 If you are using a tester without a dedicated 110V socket, then you cannot do these additional tests – only Earth Bond and Insulation.